georger420/Atari-XLXE-Pictures-Viewer/README.md

 ![Jakub.act palette](/images/jakub-act.png)

-### Features originaly planned, but not implemented
+### Features originally planned, but not implemented

 Except of Huble Design pictures showing, there were other features planned, but not implemented: